MeFisto94/Sargerust/README.md

 - Physics:
     - Verify that the colliders are scaled in the right coordinate system (e.g. scaling along z does the right, expected thing)
+    - M2 Colliders could be derived from the full mesh instead of trying to merge it again
     - Character Controller has room for improvements (using the tangent instead of the normals)
     - Offload into a dedicated thread (cpu time rises when colliding, slowing down FPS) -> We need a concept for syncing.
 Currently, we tick at 1/60, but per frame, so wrong.